 With the Wifi card replaced, you can get continuity/handoff features (and Apple Watch unlocking) without any unstable software hacks.

 For an easier (but less perfect) solution that will not block the second M.2 NVMe slot, check out the DW1820A.
+There is also another adapter for Apple BCM943602CS that will allow you to retain the second M.2 NVMe slot but will require re-wiring the antennas.

 You need the BCM94360CS2 Wifi/BT module.
 It comes from the 2013 MacBook Air line and supports BT4.0 and 802.11a/g/n/ac (2.4GHz/5GHz).
 You can find it pretty cheap on eBay for < $10 USD.